BBC explores "strategic options" for Lonely Planet series

 "We have been exploring strategic options for Lonely Planet for some time now but no deal has been done and we are not going to comment on speculation about its future," a spokesman for BBC Worldwide told Reuters on Tuesday.

-Toted by travellers across the globe, the Lonely Planet series has printed over 100 million books in nine languages, mapping out tourist trails from Austria to Antarctica.
+Toted by travelers across the globe, the Lonely Planet series has printed over 100 million books in nine languages, mapping out tourist trails from Austria to Antarctica.

-The BBC initially bought a majority stake in Lonely Planet for 88.1 million pounds in 2007, before becoming the sole shareholder of the series for a further 42.1 million pounds in 2011.
+The BBC initially bought a majority stake in Lonely Planet for 88.1 million pounds ($132.77 million) in 2007, before becoming the sole shareholder of the series for a further 42.1 million pounds in 2011.

-The BBC's acquisition drew criticism for appearing to stray from the corporation's public services remit of the broadcaster, which is publicly funded through a licence tax.
+The BBC's acquisition drew criticism for appearing to stray from the corporation's public services remit of the broadcaster, which is publicly funded through a license tax.